 Ellen and Tom’s Modern, Relaxed and Intimate Outdoor Wedding Ceremony and Marquee Reception

-Ellen and Tom – dare I say it – had one of the most perfect outdoor wedding ceremonies, in my opinion.
+Ellen and Tom – dare I say it – had the most perfect outdoor wedding ceremony in Surrey, in my opinion.
 I should not really be biased but how often can you get married under a 400 year old oak tree?
 The childhood sweethearts, who had been dating since secondary school, were lucky enough to be married on their family friends beautiful land.
 Standing underneath the 400 year oak tree was something kind of magical.
 The couple recited their own vows and had their best friends marry them under the branches of the fabulous oak tree.
 Ellen recalled “we’d written our ceremony script with our two friends who married us but unbeknownst to us they threw in a few little personal touches and surprises which had us all crying with laughter!”

 As the couple had hired a space and a venue that was a completely dry hire they had the luxury to design their wedding in the exact way that they wanted.
 Tom and Ellen said that they “could plan and design it however we wanted to and that was really liberating.
 But none of it would’ve been possible without the help and support of our friends and family.”
 From our first meeting together it was very clear that Ellen and Tom wanted to focus their day around their family and friends and ultimately organise a fantastic party.
 Ellen said “we chose at the very beginning three things that were important to us: good music, good food and plenty of booze!
 Everything else was going to be a bonus” which I think is a brilliant ethos couples should adopt when planning a wedding.